teamdunno/obfuscatemail/README.md

 You can do this.
 Though, some features was 'nerfed' to respect the Rust language system
 - `DEFAULT_OPTIONS` is erased from the module:
 - - Since `String` is automatically converted to Javascript's string on wasm, however, you actually cant do that in static since `String` uses heap.
 That makes it cant evaluate at Compile Time.
 You can't even use `JsValue` to that, the compiler will asks you the same thing
-- ANd theres two struct to manage these, `Options` and `NullishOptions`
+- And theres two struct to manage these, `Options` and `NullishOptions`

 ## Examples
 ### Setup